The longer version. For the short version, see About.

 2014.
 Keynoted at a WWDC community event on CocoaPods and the iOS dependency management ecosystem.

-Published a blog series on technology foresight, including:
+2016.
+Published a blog series on technology and business, including:

 - “Management by exception”: described automated workflows that only escalate to humans when something breaks the pattern.
 This is essentially the architecture that Intarsia uses today.